 Controlling noise in a loud, reflective classroom is a must for protecting the learning environment of the students and teacher.
 The implications for poor room acoustics can be daunting.
 The students don’t learn, the teacher is measured by results, grades drop, funding for the school shrinks due to poor productivity, and the cycle continues.
-If the room is properly treated, students are in a more favorable learning environment, grades improve, teacher rankings improve, and funding returns to the school district.
+If the classroom is properly treated for premium acoustics, students are in a more favorable learning environment, grades improve, teacher rankings improve, and funding returns to the school district.
 Soundproofing a classroom plays a key role in the success of the education process.

 To properly treat a classroom for good quality sound, the room’s size, shape and surface textures must all be taken into account.
 These will in turn tell you how much sound panel coverage the room should take, ensuring that you do not under treat the room and leave too much echo behind.
 Once the classroom’s acoustics are under control, the background noise is gone, replaced by clarity to speech.
 The students will understand their teacher.
-There are a variety of different panel options found here at www.contorlnoise.com designed to produce this exact outcome.
+There are a variety of different panel options found online at www.contorlnoise.com designed to produce this outcome.

 Two of the more popular acoustic panel options are the Ceiling Clouds and the FabricTack Panels.
 Ceiling Clouds are cloth wrapped panels that float mechanically from the ceiling, allowing the walls to remain as they are.
 It is often the case that a classroom has windows, chalk boards, white boards, lockers, and other items obstructing the perimeter wall surfaces.
 Placing sound panels in the ceiling will generate just as strong a sound value back.
 They can be flush mounted direct to the ceiling, or rigged to “float” off the ceiling to capture and convert the echoes.